uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 ![JupyterLabInput](/courses/python-introduction/imgs/JupyterLabInput.png)

 Your notebook is untitled.
 Open the File menu and click Rename.
-Name your notebook `hello.ipynb`, then click the Rename button.
+Name your notebook `first_script.ipynb`, then click the Rename button.

 ![JupyterLabRename](/courses/python-introduction/imgs/JupyterLabRename.png)

 ## Cells

-The blank line with the blinking cursor is a cell.
+The blank line with the blinking cursor is a _cell_.
 You can type code into the cell.
 After the `In[]` prompt type `print("Hello")`
-To execute the cell click the arrowhead, or type the `shift+enter` keys together.
+To run the cell click the arrowhead in the ribbon at the top of the tab, or type the `shift+enter` keys together.

 ## Your First Program

-If you are using Python 2.7 please begin all your programs with the line `from __future__ import print_function`
+If you are using Python 2.7 please begin all your programs with the line `from __future__ import print_function`.
 The symbols surrounding `future` are double underscores.

 Type the following lines into a cell.